Hillsboro Dog Bite Lawyers

 A dog attack can last a matter of seconds, but the damages inflicted in that short time can be devastating.
 Victims often need long-term medical treatment and often miss time from work.
 Many victims also suffer long-term emotional trauma.

 At Rizk Law, we understand the extensive harm a dog attack can cause, and we are prepared to help you seek compensation for your injuries.
-Our experienced lawyers have in-depth knowledge of Oregon’s dog bite laws, and we have a history of results for our personal injury clients.
+Our experienced Hillsboro dog bite attorneys have in-depth knowledge of Oregon’s dog bite laws, and we have a history of results for our personal injury clients.

 Our firm was founded in 2001 by Richard Rizk, a former insurance defense and coverage lawyer who knows the tricks insurance companies employ to deny or devalue insurance claims.
 Rizk also has a 10.0 superb rating from Avvo, an organization that helps people find qualified lawyers.